SpaceGameTeam/FarOut/README.md

 ### Data

-Scenes are organized in a graph and information for each session stored externally.
+Scenes are organized in a data structure and information for each session stored externally.

 ## Build Instruction